jakobilab/circtools/docs/Quickcheck.rst

                             "_STARmapping"]
       -L REMOVE_SUFFIX_CHARS, --remove-last REMOVE_SUFFIX_CHARS
-                            Remove last N characters from each column name of the DCC input data [Default: 0]
+                            Remove last N characters from each column name of the circtools detect input data [Default: 0]
       -F REMOVE_PREFIX_CHARS, --remove-first REMOVE_PREFIX_CHARS
-                            Remove first N characters from each column name of the DCC input data [Default: 0]
+                            Remove first N characters from each column name of the circtools detect input data [Default: 0]
       -R REMOVE_COLUMNS, --remove-columns REMOVE_COLUMNS
-                            Comma-separated list of columns in the DCC data files to not includes in the check
+                            Comma-separated list of columns in the circtools detect data files to not includes in the check

 Sample call
 ^^^^^^^^^^^^